DoTheEvo/selfhosted-apps-docker/wireguard/readme.md

 * [Github](https://github.com/WireGuard)
 * [Arch wiki](https://wiki.archlinux.org/index.php/WireGuard)

-WireGuard is an opensource extremely simple, fast and modern VPN.
+WireGuard is an opensource simple, fast and modern VPN.<br>
 Written in C, with userspace implementation written in Go.<br>
 WireGuard is included in linux kernel version 5.6 and newer.

+WireGuard works at layer 3 and uses UDP protocol.<br>
-While with WireGuard there is no server-clients model, there are just peers connecting to each other, this setup will consider peer_A a server, and clients will be connecting to it.
+While with WireGuard there is no server-clients model, there are just peers connecting to each other, this gudie will setup peer_A as a server listening at a port, and clients will be connecting to it.

 This setup runs directly on the host machine, not in a container.<br>